ddewaele/com.ecs.samples.spring.simple.rest/README.md

 # Errors occured

+## Spring MVC errors

+TODO : try to reproduce.

 - The request sent by the client was syntactically incorrect ().
 (This was caused by invalid JSON being sent - attribute names were not encapsulated in quotes)
 - The server refused this request because the request entity is in a format not supported by the requested resource for the requested method ().
 - The resource identified by this request is only capable of generating responses with characteristics not acceptable according to the request "accept" headers ().

+## Oauth2 Authorization URL error

+### Description

-- An error occured when the oauth2 authorization was hit.
+An error occured when the oauth2 authorization was hit.

-OAuth2 Authorization URL :

 	http://localhost:6002/com.ecs.samples.spring.simple.rest/oauth/authorize?client_id=my-trusted-client&redirect_uri=http://localhost:50577/Callback&response_type=code&scope=read%20write%20trust

-Error
+Full stack trace

 	org.springframework.security.authentication.InsufficientAuthenticationException: User must be authenticated with Spring Security before authorization can be completed. org.springframework.security.oauth2.provider.endpoint.AuthorizationEndpoint.authorize(AuthorizationEndpoint.java:145)